The Importance of Brain Injury Prevention

 Brain injury is a common problem with young children, but a problem that can be avoided with a few preventative measures from parents.
 Brain injuries can be caused by trampoline accidents when children land on their head or neck, sports injuries are another common area that can result in brain injury and brain injuries among the skateboarding community are also very common.

 Even the smallest accident that involves a head injury can cause irreparable brain damage.
-Be sure to follow the same safety measures on a daily basis – no bicycling or skateboarding without a helmet and never go on a car ride without buckling up.
-Place infant seats, booster seats and other small child restraints in the back seat where they are safe from the air bags should they be deployed.
+Be sure to follow the same safety measures daily – no bicycling or skateboarding without a helmet and never go on a car ride without buckling up.
+Place infant seats, booster seats, and other small child restraints in the back seat where they are safe from the airbags should they be deployed.
 Finally, lead by example.
 If you are on a family bike ride, be sure to wear your helmet and ever ride in the car without your seatbelts properly buckled.